 Unlike descriptive statistics that primarily focuses on summarizing and presenting data, inference statistics enables you to experiment with hypotheses and draw concrete conclusions.
 In this approach, you will examine the complete dataset and apply the results to the group as a whole.

-Learn Statistics for Data Science: The upGrad advantage
+Learn Statistics for Data Science Online Free: The upGrad advantage

 If you aspire to build a career in Data Science, you must have a strong foundation in Statistics.
-The best part is that you can master the fundamentals of Statistics right from the comfort of your home with upGrad’s Statistics for Data Science course.
-This is a free course offered by upGrad under its upStart-Priceless Learning program.
+The best part is that you can master the fundamentals of Statistics right from the comfort of your home with upGrad’s Statistics for Data Science free courses.
+Statistics for data science course for free offered by upGrad under its upStart-Priceless Learning program.

 As is true of all upGrad offerings, you will be trained by top mentors and industry leaders.
-Apart from receiving one-on-one mentorship, you will also get a chance to participate in live interaction sessions and access industry-specific content and learning resources.
+Apart from receiving one-on-one mentorship, you will also get a chance to participate in live interaction sessions and access industry-specific content and learning resources as you learn statistics for data science online free.
 On course completion, you will obtain a certificate of completion from upGrad.

 upGrad’s Statistics for Data Science free course is a five-week program is divided into three parts: